AdobeDocs/commerce-operations.en/help/installation/tutorials/message-consumers.md

 ---
 title: Configure message consumers
-description: Follow these steps to configure the bahavior of Adobe Commerce or Magento Open Source message queue consumers.
+description: Follow these steps to configure the behavior of Adobe Commerce or Magento Open Source message queue consumers.
 ---

 # Configure message consumers

-Before you run this command, you must do all of the following *or* you must [install the application](../advanced.md):
+Before you run this command, you must do the following *or* you must [install the application](../advanced.md):

 *  [Create or update the deployment configuration](deployment.md)
 *  [Create the database schema](database.md)